FAQs about the ONCA

-We’ve heard that existing organizations will have three years to comply with the ONCA.
+We’ve heard that existing nonprofits will have three years to comply with the ONCA.
 Besides member rights, are there other aspects of the ONCA that will apply as soon as it is proclaimed?

-Bill 85, the technical amendments bill that didn’t pass because of the election call, contained an amendment that would allow an organization to continue to operate under its current bylaws until the organization transitions to the ONCA.
-However, as the ONCA currently reads, where an organization’s current bylaws are silent (in other words, don’t address a certain issue), the rules in the ONCA will automatically apply.
-Where the organization’s bylaws comply with Ontario’s Corporations Act, but not with the ONCA, the provision in the bylaws will continue to be valid until amended, or until the end of the three-year transition period.
+Bill 85, the technical amendments bill that didn’t pass because of the election call, contained an amendment that would allow a nonprofit to continue to operate under its current bylaws until the nonprofit transitions to the ONCA.
+However, as the ONCA currently reads, where an nonprofit’s current bylaws are silent (in other words, don’t address a certain issue), the rules in the ONCA will automatically apply.
+Where the nonprofit’s bylaws comply with Ontario’s Corporations Act, but not with the ONCA, the provision in the bylaws will continue to be valid until amended, or until the end of the three-year transition period.

 FAQs about the Get Ready for the ONCA project